JoK3rLeE/Asus-S510UQ-BQ178T/README.md

     Initial release:
     Almost the same as whatnameisit EFI, But added keyboard backlight and disabled discrete GPU.
-    Config enabled AppleXcpmCfgLock and AppleCpIPmCfgLock to fix Stuck at [EB|#LOG:EXITBS:START].
     Changed model to MacBookPro14,1 for better battery life.
+    Config enabled AppleXcpmCfgLock and AppleCpIPmCfgLock to fix Stuck at [EB|#LOG:EXITBS:START], After done install, disable AppleXcpmCfgLock and AppleCpIPmCfgLock from the config and follow the Guide to manually disable CFG lock https://dortania.github.io/OpenCore-Install-Guide/extras/msr-lock.html

 # Credit